Dr Richard Graham

 My professional experience:

 After training in Adult Psychiatry at the Royal Free Hospital, I undertook a higher training in Child and Adolescent Psychiatry and Psychotherapy at the Tavistock Clinic.
 I have been a Consultant Adolescent Psychiatrist for 15 years, and a recent Clinical Director of the Adolescent Department of the Tavistock Clinic.
-In 2010, I led the launch of the UK’s first Technology Addiction Service specifically for young people, at Capio Nightingale Hospital.
+In 2010, I led the launch of the UK’s first Technology Addiction Service specifically for young people, at Capio Nightingale Hospital London.
 I also became a Consultant Psychiatrist at Big White Wall, an innovative online service, and have worked with industry organisations, such as Vodafone, UKKCIS and the Lucy Faithfull Foundation, to promote Digital Resilience and Wellbeing for young people using new technologies.

 My personal statement: